forwards/website_source/content/about.md

 ## Core Team Members

-[Heather Turner](https://uk.linkedin.com/in/heathrturnr) - **Chair, 'Conferences' team leader**.
+[Heather Turner](https://uk.linkedin.com/in/heathrturnr) - **Chair**.
 Heather works as a freelance statistical programmer and is on the board of the R Foundation.
 [More about Heather](http://heatherturner.net/).

 [Emily Dodwell](https://www.linkedin.com/in/emdodwell/) - **Administrator**.
 Emily is a Senior Inventive Scientist in the Data Science and AI Research Organization at AT&T Labs, and the lead organizer of the R-Ladies NYC chapter.
 [More about Emily](https://twitter.com/emdodwell)